 If you want to get notified of new content, make sure you sign up to my email list, and follow me on Twitter and Instagram.

-I got access via my Priority Pass.
+I got access via my AMEX Platinum Card.
 My membership works out as great value.
 I was travelling with my wife and daughter and save around $50-100 on food, each time we visit a lounge.

 Plaza Premium have a network of contract lounges worldwide, and most of them are pretty good.
 Check out my reviews of the Heathrow Plaza Premium lounges in Terminal 4 and Terminal 2.
 There are some bad ones however, like when I visited the Plaza Premium Lounge in Ahmedabad, India.

 The lounge is small - it’s basically just a restaurant with some toilets and showers.
 However that’s all you need in an arrivals lounge.
 I took a peek at the showers and they looked to be clean.
 The lavatories were also nicely designed.